koerismo/bee-dev-shortcuts/README.md

-# bee-dev-shortcuts
+# bee-dev-tool
-some tools to make bee packages less painful
+a tool to make bee packages less painful

 # this doesn't work yet.